h12w/teff/SPEC.md

 TEFF (TEst Friendly Format) is an extensible data format with testing purpose in mind. it is easy to read, compare and write manually.

-In general, the format of represents a tree.
+In general, the [core format](#Core) of TEFF represents a tree.
 Each node of the tree is a string occupying a single line, and the relation between nodes are represented by indents.

-This model is simple and extensible.
+This model is simple and [extensible](#Extensions).
 The minimal constraints make it possible to extend the resprentation of a data structure without intefering other nodes.

 This specification is a followup work of [OGDL 2.0](https://github.com/ogdl) (OGDL was invented by Rolf Veen, and we cooperated in writing its 2.0 spec).
 The major difference between TEFF and OGDL is that TEFF disallow mutiple values occupying a single line.
 This constraint simplifies the parser, opens more possibilities for extention and makes it easier to compare two files line by line.

 Notation